lhhiep2204/Locify/docs/Locify_API_Documentation.md

   - For offline-created resources, the server validates the client-generated UUID and ensures no conflicts with existing records.

 - **Conflict Resolution**:
-  - If two clients create resources with the same UUID offline, the server rejects the second request with an `E003` error (Duplicate ID).
+  - If two clients create resources with the same UUID offline, the server rejects the second request with an `E008` error (Duplicate ID).
   - For updates, the server uses the `updated_at` timestamp to resolve conflicts, applying the most recent change based on client-provided `sync_status` and timestamps.
-  - Clients should fetch the latest data (via `GET /collections` or `GET /locations`) after syncing to resolve any conflicts and update their local state.
+  - Clients should fetch the latest data (via `GET /collections`, `GET /collections/{collection_id}`, `GET /locations`, or `GET /locations/{location_id}`) after syncing to resolve any conflicts and update their local state.

 - **Example Flow**:
   1. Client creates a collection offline: